JMPerez/jmperez.github.com/source/_posts/2017/2017-10-29-svg-placeholders.md

 The SVGs in this case were hand drawn, but the technique quickly spawned integrations with tools to automate the process.

 - [Gatsby](https://www.gatsbyjs.org), a static site generator using React supports these traced SVGs now.
-It uses [a JS PORT of potrace](https://www.npmjs.com/package/potrace) to vectorise the images.
+It uses [a JS port of potrace](https://www.npmjs.com/package/potrace) to vectorise the images.

 <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">Excited to announce that Gatsby now has super simple support for traced SVG!<br><br>Thanks to <a href="https://twitter.com/fk?ref_src=twsrc%5Etfw">@fk</a> for his great work!<a href="https://t.co/XfgEDbSILA">https://t.co/XfgEDbSILA</a> <a href="https://t.co/wTwOgT8C5V">pic.twitter.com/wTwOgT8C5V</a></p>&mdash; Gatsby (@gatsbyjs) <a href="https://twitter.com/gatsbyjs/status/923304195666485248?ref_src=twsrc%5Etfw">25 October 2017</a></blockquote>